freescarab117/EconomyPlus/README.md

 | /topmoney | NA | See the TopMoney Stats! |

 # Download
 Want to download the latest phar?
-Get it from here https://gitlab.com/Pogogo007/EconomyPlus/pipelines
+Get it from [here](https://gitlab.com/Pogogo007/EconomyPlus/pipelines)
+Note: The Download updates every hour

 #Shops

 ##Sell Shop